 If you have an interest in building your own tiny home or your own straw bale home, this is an awesome opportunity for you to learn hands on from an expert.
 This two-week workshop will cover everything from foundation to plaster and everything in between.
 Perfect for the tiny home and straw bale enthusiasts alike.

-This superbly written article from Sutherland Living Magazine is the creation of a recent workshop participant, Tiffany Redding.
+This awesome article from Sutherland Living Magazine is the creation of a recent straw bale workshop participant, Tiffany Redding.
 Her enthusiasm and genuine excitement to learn were contagious during that workshop and she will long be remembered by all of those there.
-Tiffany’s article, “Home Sweet Home, is reprinted courtesy of Sutherland Living Magazine – extraordinary […]
+Tiffany’s article, “Home Sweet Home, is reprinted courtesy of Sutherland Living Magazine – […]

 As Thailand is a large rice producer, with up to 2 crops per year here in the north, there was a lot of rice straw left standing in the fields after harvesting, either by hand or machine, and most of it was burned to clear the way for more planting.
 I thought, why not use this neglected resource and build a small cottage.